Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Take a guess what the active ingredient is in Zicam.

-Yes, it’s oxymetazoline HCl that provides 12 hours of allergy and cold relief.
+Yes, it’s oxymetazoline HCl that provides 12 hours of allergy symptoms and cold relief.

 So, why might you prefer this medication over the other similar sprays?
 Is it just the price, or are there other benefits?